liferay/liferay-docs/develop/tutorials/articles/mobile-apps-with-liferay-screens/05-using-views-in-liferay-screens-for-android.markdown

 Material.
 However, anyone can create a new view set and publish it in a public repository like Maven Central or jCenter.
-In that event, include the artifact containing the view set by using the standard steps for Gradle or Maven described in the tutorial [Preparing Your Project for Liferay Screens](/tutorials/-/knowledge_base/6-2/preparing-your-project-for-liferay-screens).
+In that event, include the artifact containing the view set by using the standard steps for Gradle or Maven described in the tutorial [Preparing Your Android Project for Liferay Screens](/tutorials/-/knowledge_base/6-2/preparing-your-android-project-for-liferay-screens).

 To use a view set, set the `liferay:layoutId` property in your layout XML.
 This is shown in the following screenshot: